Leveraging the Future Ready Framework

 Alignment: Pillars 1, 2, 3, 4

 Collaborative leadership and inclusive culture are the driving forces behind career-connected exploration and all four Future Ready Pathway Design Pillars.
 This portion of the framework anchors systems transformation by ensuring that leadership is both visionary and inclusive, aligning district and school culture with the deeper work of career-connected learning.
 Leaders set the tone and create the enabling conditions necessary for systemic change; removing silos, breaking down barriers, and empowering cross-sector collaboration.
 This outer ring of the Framework is essential for Career-Connected Exploration, as it ensures district priorities reflect learner identity development and community relevance.
-For Pillar 1 (College and Career Advising and Navigation), leadership alignment ensures that support systems are integrated across departments and reinforced by a unified vision.
+For Pillar 1 (Education and Career Navigation), leadership alignment ensures that support systems are integrated across departments and reinforced by a unified vision.
 For Pillars 2, 3, and 4, Dual Enrollment, Work-Based Learning, and Industry-Recognized Credentials, collaborative leadership ensures policies, staffing, communication, and funding strategies are in place to implement at scale and with equity.

 Leadership must also foster a culture of belonging, where learners feel seen and supported throughout their entire pathway journey, and where community and employer partners are viewed as co-designers of opportunities.
 An inclusive culture is not an add-on; it is the soil in which Future Ready Pathways grow.